-According to the Identity Theft Resource Center (“ITRC”), there have already been 420 data breaches in 2016 resulting in over 12 million personal records being exposed making your identity move vulnerable to theft.
+According to the Identity Theft Resource Center (“ITRC”), there have already been 420 data breaches in 2016 resulting in over 12 million personal records being exposed, making your identity move vulnerable to theft.
 It is not surprising that as the use of technology increases and becomes more central in our everyday lives, the risk of identity theft will increase as well.
-While we often hear about, or read, news stories that discuss the heightened risk of identity theft associated with retail, both physical and online (especially during the holidays), many people aren’t as aware of other vulnerable areas.
+While we often read news stories that discuss the heightened risk of identity theft associated with retail, both physical and online (especially during the holidays), many people are not aware of other vulnerable areas.

 What can I do to protect my medical records?

 Currently, there is no easy way to fix your records as the medical privacy laws in place can actually restrict your ability to correct misinformation, which makes it all the more important to recognize issues before there is any substantial damage.
 Further, oftentimes hospitals and insurance companies deal with third-party vendors, and patients or consumers don't have any say in which vendors are used.
 Indeed, there are a lot of factors that are beyond our control.

 Unfortunately, while there is nothing you can do to protect yourself from health insurance companies being breached, there are some things you can do to recognize when they have been tampered with.

 - Review insurance statements.
 Regularly checking your insurance statements offers two advantages.
 First and most obvious is that it is impossible to see what you don't look at.
 If you don't look at your statements, you won't find any evidence of tampering.
 Second, the more you look at your statements, the more familiar you will become with what you are looking at.
 This familiarity allows you to spot even the most minuscule irregularities.